Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 ![Login](binge_reviews/static/images/readme/features/authentication/login_page.png)
 <br>

-- The User can register for an account by entering their Username, Password, First Name, Last Name, Favourite Film, Profile Image.
+- The User can register for an account by entering their Username, Password, First Name, Last Name, Favorite Film, Profile Image.
 - All fields are required, and they will be notified with a flash message if the username already exists in the database.
     <details><summary>Flash Message</summary>
     <img src="binge_reviews/static/images/readme/features/flash-messages/username-exists.jpg">